Question: What is the Carnegie Project on the Education Doctorate (CPED)? Does the CPED accredit EdD programs?

 - Emphasizes the generation, transformation, and use of professional knowledge and practice.

-Finally, CPED members came up with a set of seven design concepts based around these principles, each representing an integral factor in the preparation of educational leaders.
+Finally, CPED members developed a set of seven design concepts based around these principles, each representing an integral factor in the preparation of educational leaders.
 These are fundamental ideas or elements to be used as building blocks when designing or reconstructing a program, as opposed to a rigid or prescriptive model that schools must adhere to, allowing each institution to apply them in a manner that best aligns with their individual program goals.
 With that in mind, the consortium believes an effective EdD program should be built upon or include the following concepts (which have been paraphrased from the CPED website):